knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 {% include_relative sidebars/mercurys-california-legacy.html classes="right" bgcolor="#f1f1f1" %}
 Thanks to gold mining and coal burning, a lot of mercury contaminates the environment.
-"The general consensus is that we've increased the amount of mercury moving around the active reservoirs of the Earth---the ocean, soils, and the atmosphere---by somewhere between a factor of three and seven," said associate professor of ocean sciences [**Carl Lamborg**](https://oceansci.ucsc.edu/faculty/index.php?uid=clamborg), an expert in the biogeochemistry of mercury.
+"The general consensus is that we've increased the amount of mercury moving around the active reservoirs of the Earth&mdash;the ocean, soils, and the atmosphere&mdash;by somewhere between a factor of three and seven," said associate professor of ocean sciences [**Carl Lamborg**](https://oceansci.ucsc.edu/faculty/index.php?uid=clamborg), an expert in the biogeochemistry of mercury.
 "Seventy-five percent or more